-On 19 December 1969, the Italian section of the Situationist International wrote, printed and posted all over Milan a text entitled Is the Reichstag Burning?
+On 19 December 1969, the Italian section of the Situationist International did precisely that in the form of a text entitled Is the Reichstag Burning?

 Pietro Valpreda, an anarchist who was initially (and falsely) accused of perpetrating the bombing at the Piazza Fontana.

 An alternative translation of the same passage in Chapter XVIII of The Prince reads as follows: “Men in general judge more by their eyes than by their hands, because everyone can see, but only a few can feel.
 Everyone sees how you appear, but few feel what you are.”

 An alternative translation of the same passage in Chapter XVII of The Prince reads as follows: “The Prince must make himself feared in such a way that, if he does not obtain love, he may escape hatred, because being feared and not hated can go together very well, which he will always manage to do when he keeps himself away from the possessions of his citizens and subjects, and their women.”

 Taken from Thesis 12 of “Theses on the SI and Its Time,” The Veritable Split in the International (1972).

 An Italian philosopher, author and politician (1866-1952).
 His comments on Clausewitz appeared in an essay titled “Succès et Jugement dans le ‘Vom Kriege’ de Clausewitz,” Revue de Metaphysique et de Morale, Vol. 42, 1935.

 The meeting place of the House of Deputies.

 Giangiacomo Feltrinelli, murdered on 14 March 1972.
 The circumstances of his death were made to look like he’d blown himself up trying to dynamite an electrical tower.

 Luigi Calabresi, the officer in charge of investigating the attack on the Piazza Fontana, was murdered on 17 May 1972.